-The “disk” of gray-headed coneflower is an inch-long, round knob.
+The “disk” of gray-headed coneflower is a rounded, inch-long knob.
 It starts off gray, but as the disk florets open and bloom, it turns brown.
 This native wildflower grows almost statewide in prairies, glades, pastures, fencerows, and roadsides.

-The flowerheads have 6–15 drooping yellow ray florets to 3 inches long.
-The disk rises conelike above the rays, reaching about 1 inch in length.
+The flowerheads arise well above the leaves and have 6–15 drooping yellow ray florets to 3 inches long.
+The "disk" (receptacle) rises like a rounded, egg-shaped, or spherical knob above the rays, reaching about 1 inch in length.
 It starts out gray, then turns brown as the florets open.

 Blooms May–September.